Cobord/TypeSafe_Tensors/README.md

 To run examples in the REPL run `pack repl Examples/Tensors.idr`.
 To use this package in your code follow the instructions in [pack documentation](https://github.com/stefan-hoeck/idris2-pack/tree/main/example1) to use this library, and then include `import Data.Tensor` at the top of your source file.

-# Goal and technical details
+## Goal and technical details

 The hypothesis of this framework is that **performance can be achieved not at the expense of compositionality, but because of it**.
-The goal of this framework is to prove this hypothesis by implementing a functional example of performant tensor processing framework.
+The goal of this framework is to prove this hypothesis by implementing a functional example of performant and compositional tensor processing framework.
 This means that special care is taken
 1) to develop typed tensor interface and abstractions that enable abundant static analysis, and
 2) to defer the sacrifice of those typed abstractions for performance optimisations until the point when it becomes clear that such a sacrifice is necessary.